Self Service: Manage Software on University Mac Devices

 Self Service is a tool for installing and updating software on University owned and managed Apple devices without the need for administrative rights.
-Self Service requires an Internet connection to function properly.
+Self Service requires an internet connection to function properly.

 Launching Self Service